Business Impact

 • Develop a checklist for assessing third-party compliance with privacy standards: Regularly evaluate third-party services to ensure ongoing compliance with data protection standards.
 This assessment should include verifying their privacy policies, security measures, and data handling practices.

-5. Data Encryption and Security
+5. Data encryption and security

 As you may already know, data encryption is a security technique that scrambles readable data into an unreadable format to protect it from unauthorized access.
 Smartly using mathematical algorithms and keys, encryption ensures that only those with the right key can decode and view the original information.
-Here is then what you need to do in this context:
+Here is what you need to do in this context:

-• Encrypt sensitive data both in transit and at rest: Use strong encryption to protect data from unauthorized access.
+• Encrypt sensitive data in transit and at rest: Use strong encryption to protect data from unauthorized access.
 This applies when data is being transmitted and when it's stored.

 • Schedule regular updates for security software: Keep security systems up-to-date to protect against vulnerabilities and threats.

-6. Retention Policy Implementation
+6. Retention policy implementation

 Simply put, a data retention schedule outlines how long different types of data are stored and the methods for their secure disposal once they're no longer needed.
 It includes identifying the types of data held, specifying the purpose and legal basis for retention, defining the retention periods based on these criteria, detailing how and where data is stored, describing who has access, and explaining how data is securely deleted.
 So in summary, this implies: